 - 1 tsp granulated garlic

-- Preheat oven to 450F.
+- Prepare the veggies.
+Preheat oven to 450F.
 Drizzle olive oil on a rimmed baking sheet, then place chopped red onion and bell peppers on top.
-Sprinkle with ½ tsp kosher salt, then toss to thoroughly coat.
+Sprinkle with ½ tsp Kosher salt, then toss to thoroughly coat.

-- In a large mixing bowl, add ground chicken, eggs, breadcrumbs, parsley, za'atar, sumac, garlic, remaining salt, and lemon zest.
+- Make the meatball mixture.
+In a large mixing bowl, add 2 lbs ground chicken, 2 large eggs, 1 cup breadcrumbs, ¼ cup chopped parsley, 1½ tsp za'atar, 1 tsp sumac, 1 tsp garlic, 1 tsp Kosher salt, and 2 tsp lemon zest.
 Gently stir until will mixed.

-- Cook for 13-15 minutes, or until an internal temperature of 165F is reached.
-Serve meatballs with roasted vegetables immediately, adding extra crumbled goat cheese on top as wanted.
+- Roast the meatballs.
+Cook for 13-15 minutes, or until an internal temperature of 165F is reached.
+Serve meatballs with roasted vegetables, adding extra crumbled goat cheese on top as wanted.